Geoff Chappell, Software Analyst

 The NtCreateProfile function and its alias ZwCreateProfile are exported by name from NTDLL in version 3.10 and higher.
 In kernel mode, where ZwCreateProfile is a stub and NtCreateProfile is the implementation, neither is exported.

 Neither NtCreateProfile nor its alias is documented.
-As ZwCreateProfile, it is declared in the ZWAPI.H file in the Windows Driver Kit (WDK) for Windows 10.
+As ZwCreateProfile, it is declared in the ZWAPI.H file from an Enterprise edition of the Windows Driver Kit (WDK) for Windows 10.

 Unusually for native API functions, no repackaging of NtCreateProfile, documented or not, is known in any higher-level user-mode module that is distributed as standard with Windows.